pylls/basket2/README.md

    rule, though other licensing arrangements may be possible on request.
    I will likely be fairly liberal here, so please contact me if the current licensing is unsuitable for your use case.

+ * All bundled external dependencies have different (more permissive) licenses that should be followed as appropriate.

  * The post-quantum cryptography does not apply to active attackers in posession of a quantum computer, and only will protect pre-existing data